 When a basic block we built is ready it is allocated into the uOp Cache .
 Every block includes the entry and exit addresses of the x86 instructions.

-In a more complicated version, we have a confidence level for the uOp Cache entries.
-We add them to the cache only when we see the same instructions/BB more than once, so we don’t waste space in the cache.

 We commit the complex of the uOps that constitute an x86 instruction together and in order when theyretire execution.

 Dan’s Design: